top of page

 Dr. Uzma Urooj is currently serving as the inaugural Chair of Association of Ahmadiyya Muslim Scientists (AAMS) Women Wing.
 A neuroscientist by training, Dr. Uzma has a Ph.D. in Cognitive Neuroimaging from the University of York, UK, and BSc Honors in Neuroscience and Linguistics from the University of Toronto, Canada.
 Over the years, Uzma has carved her career in science policy at the federal government level.
 Currently, Uzma is the Deputy Director of Science Programs and Innovation Policy, within the Government of Canada where she is responsible for implementing Canada’s Critical Minerals Strategy to achieve a net zero future for Canada’s workers and economy.
 Beyond her day job, she is intimately involved at the interface of science and policy through several grass-root science policy forums and serves on the Canadian Science Policy Centre (CSPC)’s strategic advisory committee.
 She also chairs the Government of Canada’s Professional Network and regularly participates in mentoring and career development events to impart whatever she has learned to those coming behind her.

-Fasih Rahman (Chair, Men's wing)
+Dr. Fasih Rahman (Chair, Men's wing)

-Fasih Rahman serves as the Chair for the Ahmadiyya Muslim Research Association of Canada.
+Dr. Fasih Rahman serves as the Chair for the Ahmadiyya Muslim Research Association of Canada.
 Fasih also serves as an assistant for the National Ta’lim department of Canada and Regional Nazim Umur-e-Talaba for Western Ontario.

 In his spare time, Fasih enjoys lifting weights, cycling, and playing racquet sports.
 He also enjoys organizing events and working with the youth to promote research and scientific advancements.